hilmanski/Github-content-CRUD-API/README.md

 Use case:
 You want to manage your files through your custom "Admin" UI.

 But setting up Auth(register/login) on a simple app for just one user (you as an admin) is just too much.

 This code will protect sensitive route by using .env params that only we know (like your password).
 It's located in .env[secred_code=]

 ## Set Up
-Copy pas .env.example to .env
+Copy paste .env.example to .env
-Host it on Vercel
-For local server(run: vercel dev)
+Host it on Vercel (Since it's using vercel's function syntax, you can tweak it based on your serverless provider) For local server(run: vercel dev)

 ## API List